koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 `index.ts` is the entry point of `react-fs`.
 This exports ReactFS object having render function.
-You can think of this like `ReactDOM.render`.
+You can think of this like `ReactDOM` object.

 `render` function receives a ReactElement and `rootPath`.
 `rootPath` is a root path of a working directory.

-Custom renderer needs to create a container by `createContainer`.
+Custom renderer needs to pass a container to `createContainer`.
-We can use the container info from the host config APIs, so we store `rootPath` to refer it later.
+We can use the container info in the host config functions, so we store `rootPath`.

-Before processing the ReactElement, we remove the all files under the rootPath to clean up, which is a very dangerous operation so be careful to use this renderer.
+Before rendering the ReactElement, we remove the all files under the rootPath to clean up, which is a very dangerous operation so be careful to use this renderer.
 I'll make the implementation more safe.

 Finally, we can use `fs-renderer`!

 ## index.test.tsx

-I have some tests to verify that `fs-renderer` works how I expect.
+I have some tests for `fs-renderer`.
 If I could pass all tests, I can say that `fs-renderer` works fine!

 We use `tmpdir` for the `rootPath` of the tests.